-- When and where hardware samples were taken for materials testing - Which bolts or bolt groups were tensioned and the tensioning force that was achieved - What method was used to achieve the required tension in the bolts, turn-of-nut, DTI's, etc. - The order in which the bolts were tensioned; a diagram may be useful in this instance - Torque readings on all bolts if a torque wrench was used - Any bolts that were tightened to only a snug-tight condition - Any re-lubricating of bolts if ordered by the inspector or Resident Engineer - How often the tensioning method was checked with the Skidmore-Wilhelm and what the results were - Any corrective actions that were taken to properly assemble the bolted connection, like changing bolts lengths or hole reaming
+- when and where hardware samples were taken for materials testing; - which bolts or bolt groups were tensioned and the tensioning force that was achieved; - what method was used to achieve the required tension in the bolts (turn-of-nut, DTI's, etc.); - the order in which the bolts were tensioned (a diagram may be useful here); - torque readings on all bolts if a torque wrench was used; - any bolts that were tightened to only a snug-tight condition; - any re-lubricating of bolts if ordered by the Inspector or Resident Engineer; - how often the tensioning method was checked with the Skidmore-Wilhelm and what the results were; and - any corrective actions that were taken to properly assemble the bolted connection, like changing bolts lengths or hole reaming.

 Complete documentation of how bolted connections were constructed can become crucial if there is a failure of the structure later on.
-The documentation also shows that the inspector was actively involved in verifying tensioning of bolts and reduces the chance that any serious defects exist in the connection.
+The documentation also shows that the Inspector was actively involved in verifying tensioning of bolts and reduces the chance that any serious defects exist in the connection.